-Ted StevensTheodore Fulton Stevens Sr. (November 18, 1923 – August 9, 2010) was an American politician who served as a United States Senator from Alaska from 1968 to 2009.
-He was the longest-serving Republican U.S. Senator in history at the time he left office, surpassing Strom Thurmond in 2007, though his record was later surpassed on January 13, 2017, by Utah Senator Orrin Hatch.
+Ted StevensTheodore Fulton Stevens Sr. (November 18, 1923 – August 9, 2010) was an American politician and lawyer who served as a U.S. Senator from Alaska from 1968 to 2009.
+He was the longest-serving Republican Senator in history at the time he left office, surpassing Strom Thurmond in 2007, though his record was later surpassed on January 13, 2017, by Utah Senator Orrin Hatch.
 Hatch was overtaken in 2023 by Chuck Grassley.
 He was the president pro tempore of the United States Senate in the 108th and 109th Congresses from January 3, 2003, to January 3, 2007, and was the third U.S. Senator to hold the title of president pro tempore emeritus.
 He was previously Solicitor of the Department of the Interior from September 1960 to January 1961.

 John T. Rhett nomination : hearing before the Committee on Energy and Natural Resources, United States Senate, Ninety-sixth Congress, first session, on the nomination of John T. Rh...